Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Witten's case

-and for $z'=z + \epsilon$
+and for $z'=z + \epsilon$ \begingroup\makeatletter \f@size{10}\check@mathfonts

-Thereby, in total,
+\endgroup Thereby, in total,

-This certainly is the ansatz of Witten (\ref{WittenAnsatz}).
-We will check whether this result can be derived from the ansatz of Nekrasov (\ref{NekrasovAnsatz}) with the $d \mu = 0$ whereas the total gerbe term $f_{ij}$ is antisymmetric.
-This is due to the anomaly 2-form of Nekrasov.
+This is certainly the Ansatz of Witten (\ref{WittenAnsatz}).
+I will check whether this result can be derived from the Ansatz of Nekrasov (\ref{NekrasovAnsatz}) with $d \mu = 0$ whereas the total gerbe term $f_{ij}$ is antisymmetric.
+This is due to the anomaly $2$-form of Nekrasov.